cepthomas/SbotSidebar/README.md

 # What It Is
-Commands added to the sidebar.
-Similar in concept to SideBarEnhancements but much simpler and more generic.
+Commands added to the sidebar defaults.
+Similar in concept to SideBarEnhancements but it has too much extra stuff.
+This has just the basics and can be extended incrementally.

-Built for Windows and ST4.
-Other OSes and ST versions will require some hacking.
+Built for ST4 on Windows and Linux (with a couple of exceptions).

 ## Commands
 | Command                  | Implementation | Description |